Kiemimi/FOGGS2021_Pacman/README.md

 # FOGGS2021_Pacman
- A framework for Pacman to be worked on for FOGGS 2021 @ Staffordshire University
+ A framework for Pacman to be worked on for FOGGS 2021 Staffordshire University Year 1 by May Broome